IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2018-12-08-gesture-controlled-robot.md

 ## Receiver circuit

-The receiver circuit consists of 2 IC&#39;s (HT12D decoder, L293D motor driver) and an RF receiver module.
+The receiver circuit consists of 2 IC's (HT12D decoder, L293D motor driver) and an RF receiver module.

 Wire the circuit as per the above receiver schematic.
-There are 2 LED&#39;s in the receiver board; one lights up when the power supply is given to the receiver and the other when power supply is given to the transmitter.
+There are 2 LED's in the receiver board; one lights up when the power supply is given to the receiver and the other when power supply is given to the transmitter.
 The LED near the IC HT12D should light up when power is given at the transmitter, thus ensuring a valid transmission (VT).
-If it doesn&#39;t, then there is something wrong with your connections or your RF-TX-RX module.
+If it doesn't, then there is something wrong with your connections or your RF-TX-RX module.

 ![img8](/blog/assets/img/gesture_controlled_robot/8.jpeg)